 39. (a) The Board may meet together for the dispatch of business, adjourn and otherwise regulate its meetings as it thinks fit provided that the Board shall meet whenever it deems it necessary but at least once in each calendar month for the transaction of business; (b) A record of all members of the Board present at each Board meeting and of all resolutions and proceedings of the Board at such meeting shall be entered in a Minute Book provided for that purpose.

 40. The President shall preside as chairman at every Meeting of the Board.
 If the President is not present or is unwilling or unable to act then a Vice President will take the chair.
+If the Vice Presidents are not present or are unwilling or unable to act then the directors present shall elect one of their number to take the chair for that meeting.
 The quorum for meetings of the Board shall be five (5) members personally present.

 41. The President may at any time and the Secretary upon the request of not less than two members of the Board shall convene a meeting of the Board.